RunesRepoHub/RRHQD/docs/MkDocs/ACS/ACS-source.md

     This modular and responsive design ensures that the script caters to user preferences while maintaining clarity and control over the automated cleanup process.

-??? note "Update.sh"

-    ### Update.sh

-    This script enhances maintainability and functionality through the following steps:

-    1. Environment Configuration:

-        * Sets the "Dev" variable to "Production" and exports it as an environment variable.

-    2. Updating "download-update.sh" Script:

-        * Removes the existing "download-update.sh" file.

-        * Downloads the latest version from a GitHub repository, dynamically selecting the version based on the value of the "Dev" variable.

-    3. User Notification:

-        * Displays a message notifying the user that the "download-update.sh" script has been updated.

-    4. Executing Updated Script:

-        * Runs the updated "download-update.sh" script using the "bash" command.

-    This sequence of actions ensures that the script is always utilizing the latest version of the "download-update.sh" script from the specified GitHub repository, enhancing efficiency and adaptability in response to potential updates or changes.

 ??? success "Add-url-list.sh"

     ### Add-url-list.sh